InQBarna/iqb-tech-blog/_posts/2024-09-05-swift-ios-apps-single-entry-point-for-action-when-events.markdown

 2. **Enhanced Testability**: A single entry point allows you to send mock events and verify state after sending, leading to robust and isolated testing scenarios.

-3. **Logging and Analytics**: Centralizing events means you can easily log every event, enhancing your analytics, crash reporting, and other global capabilities.
+3. **Centralized logging, analytics and more**: Centralizing events means you can easily log every event, enhancing your analytics, crash reporting, and other global capabilities

 4. **Separation of Concerns**: Clearly separates business logic from side effects (e.g., network requests, database writes), which can be modeled as independent entities that trigger further actions.

 ### **Defining the Single Entry Point Using an Enum**

-Out approach to this solutios is to define a `When` enum that encapsulates all possible events in the app, or in your current app scope.
+Our approach to this solution is to define a `When` enum that encapsulates all possible events in the app (or in your current app scope).
 Each case of the enum can have associated values to pass necessary data, allowing the business logic handler to react appropriately.

 #### **Step 1: Define the `When` Enum**